Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 &#x25a2; *M1001*: List operations MUST be prefixed with "List" and MUST not be named as "GetXXXX" operations.

+&#x25a2; *M1002*: List operations MUST use consistent names and semantics.
+List operations MUST NOT use any other names.

+- `List()` - lists all resources under a subscription.
+- `ListByResourceGroup()` - list all resources in a resource group within a subscription.
+- `ListByParent()` - where "Parent" is a context specific name.
+It lists all resource under a parent.

-&#x25a2; *M1002*: Terminology in Swagger and Azure Portal MUST be the same.
+&#x25a2; *M1003*: Terminology in Swagger and Azure Portal MUST be the same.